karpistudio/Webflow-svg-text-animation/README.md

 # Webflow-svg-text-animation

 Custom code snippets to animate SVG text on Webflow by giving it a 'drawn in' effect when scrolled into view.
 This code can be used on any SVG element.
-In this case, we are using it on a <text></text> element that is nested inside an <svg></svg> element.
+In this case, we are using it on a text element that is nested inside an <svg></svg> element.

 We are using an Intersection Observer to detect when an element is scrolled into view, and then animating the specified element with a stroke animation by adding a class to the element.